pywbem/pywbemtools/docs/pywbemcli/commands.rst

     root/cimv2                     CIM, PG, PRS            1463  2.41.0         Experimental

-The above report would indicate that the namespace root/cimv2 was probably created with DMTF released CIM schema version 2.41.0.
-Other namespaces show a lower level of version because they are not using any of the classes that have the qualifier Version value of 2.41.0.
+The above report would indicate that the namespace ``root/cimv2`` was probably created with DMTF released :term:`CIM Schema` version 2.41.0.
+Other namespaces show a lower level of version because they are not using any of the classes that have the ``Version`` qualifier value of 2.41.0.

 or a more detailed report (``--detail`` option):